 The terms CPU and processor are often used interchangeably.
 However, a CPU and a processor don’t represent the same thing.
 A CPU core, on the other hand, is a processor.
 A processor can work on a single task at any given moment.
 More cores mean more tasks that can be run and computed.
 Simultaneously, making your computer faster in everyday use.

 Not every process benefits from having too many cores.
 Video games usually don’t and they generally don’t use all of your cores.
 Video editing and animation, however, can run much faster on multi-core CPUs.
-Today, there are usually between 2 and 8 cores in a regular consumer CPU, with the number going as high as 18 core for workstation and CPUs for special purposes.
+Today, there are usually between 2 and 8 cores in a regular consumer CPU, with the number going as high as 18 cores for workstations and CPUs for special purposes.

 Besides how many cores you have, the second parameter that matters is just how fast they are.
 Clock speed represents cycles per second your CPU core can execute.
 It’s often measured in gigahertz (GHz) and it represents billions of cycles per second a CPU core can execute.
 However, there is another factor that plays a role: clock cycles per instruction.
 Executing a single instruction can take multiple clock cycles.
 Different processors require a different number of clock cycles to execute an instruction.
 To put things a perspective, a 2.4 GHz processor that takes 4 cycles to execute an instruction and a 1.2 GHz processor that takes 2 cycles per instruction are essentially working at the same speeds.